Nehal-Bhautoo/Flutter-Voice-Control-App/README.md

 and Google Cloud Platform resources.
 The console manages certain project tasks, such as generating API credentials, enabling APIs, and managing team and billing information associated with a project.

+## The Brief

+Design, prototype and evaluate a Voice-based user interface that is designed to support Computer Science students access information relevant to their studies and to university life.

+This could take many forms, but is likely to have some important features:

+	- The user can control the system by issuing voice commands.
+The language of commands that a user is able to use may be complex and presents a design challenge in its own right.
+	- The response to user commands may take a variety of forms, through speech, text, or some combination of the two.

 **Youtube Data API V3**

 ###### Overview